Licensed to practice in Michigan and accepts 9 insurances. Specializes in ADHD, Autism, LGBTQ and 9 more.

 Dialectical Behavior (DBT)

 My practice is DBT-informed.
 For three years, I have taught neurodivergent clients DBT skills like Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness, to give them more control over their attention, mood, levels of stimulation, and social skills.
-DBT can be helpful for those who have intense mood swings, as well as those who often don't know how they feel.
+DBT can be helpful for those who have intense mood swings, as well as those who often don't know how they feel, but only with the full consent and comfort of the client.

 Person-centered (Rogerian)